Boemska/sas-hot-editor/README.md

 ##### Configure the Metadata location of deployed STPs

-If, for example, you deployed the .spk so that youre STPs are located under /Shared Data/Apps/TableEditor, your app/h54config.json should look like this (note trailing slash):
+If, for example, you deployed the .spk so that your STPs are located under /Shared Data/Apps/TableEditor, your app/h54config.json should look like this (note trailing slash):

 ```json
 {